-Environmental activist artist, Matthew Mazzotta, is working on a new public art project for TEMPOart in Portland, Maine.
-The work will be sited in the Back Cove of Portland, Maine, a one-mile tidal estuary basin on the northern side of the downtown district.
-Curated by Christina Lanzl of the Urban Culture Institute, Mazzotta's TEMPOart installation is an artistic inquiry into ecology and the environment in a framework of research and innovation.
+Environmental activist artist, Matthew Mazzotta, hosted an Outdoor Living Room in the Back Cove of Portland, Maine, a one-mile tidal estuary basin on the northern side of the downtown district.
+Curated by Christina Lanzl of the Urban Culture Institute, Mazzotta's TEMPOart intervention served as an artistic inquiry into ecology and the environment in a framework of research and innovation.
 Environmental degradation, global warming and the rising tide are just a few major developments impacting the fragile coastal landscape.
 Simultaneously, ecology and sustainability continue to be more and more forcefully explored by leading public artists.
-What kind of artistic responses and temporary installations are possible that consider, attempt to showcase or reverse negative impacts, perhaps even with an effect of social and economic benefits?
+What kind of responses are possible to reveal or reverse negative impacts, perhaps even with an effect of social and economic benefits?

 Sustainable considerations and design go beyond the mere provision of special features for various segments of the population.
 What kind of creative thinking can expose or incorporate inclusive designs that asks at the outset of the process how a site can be made sustainable, aesthetically pleasing and functional for the greatest number of users?
 What kind of projects and installations can result from this approach?
 What are the possibilities of an ecological, environmentally sound approach that will better protect and utilize resources of all kinds?
 Can sustainability be understood to include environmental, economic, and social sustainability?
 What are the opportunities to develop placemaking with art that considers conservation, responsible use of resources and a well-conceived site that might offer poetic sense of place, interactive opportunity, and is beautiful to behold?